kubohiroya/sheet2form/README.md

 Bi directional conversion of form properties and items between Google Spreadsheets in a certain format and Google Forms.

 * exportForm:
-   create/update your Google Form items and properties by converting Google Spreadsheet content values in a certain format.
+   create/update your Google Form properties and items by converting Google Spreadsheet content values in a certain format.

 * importForm:
-   update your Google Spreadsheet content values in a certain format by converting Google Form items and form properties.
+   update your Google Spreadsheet content values in a certain format by converting Google Form properties and items.

 ## Example

 A short example of Google Spreadsheet content as a source of Google Form: